How CLAT Passage-Based Questions Are Changing Law Entrance Preparation

 Q.1 What are CLAT passage-based questions?

 Ans.
-Most CLAT passages are between 300 and 450 words followed by multiple questions.
+Most passages are between 300 and 450 words, followed by 4 to 6 questions.